Building Usage Policy and Procedures

-- The library serves as a central place for research, study, reading, intellectual exchange, new information development and academic curiosity.
+- The library serves as a central place for research, study, reading, intellectual exchange, new information development, and academic curiosity.
 Activities within the library will be in support of these usage responsibilities.
 All library users will be expected to behave accordingly.

 - Posting of Advertising and Outreach Signage

 - Trexler Library has three bulletin boards available for postings: by the elevator on Level A, and outside of the restrooms on Level B and C. Postings should be related to non-profit Muhlenberg-affiliated events, or of general interest to the campus community.
 Items should not be taped on the walls, stacks, restrooms, elevator, windows, doors, or furniture of the library unless approved by library staff.
-Appropriate signage to enable ease of use of the collection will be determined on a case-by-case basis at the discretion of the unit Managers.
+Appropriate signage to enable ease of use of the collection will be determined on a case-by-case basis at the discretion of the Unit Managers.
 Postings must be appropriately produced (no handwritten postings).
 Flyers should be limited to no larger than 8.5” x 14”.
 The library will allow posting of the items that are provided, but will not provide free copying services.
 Individual exceptions to these rules can be made at the discretion of the Library Director.

 - Area Noise

 - Recognizing that academic learning takes many forms, the library provides appropriate areas for research, interactive study, and active learning.
-Level A and open terraces serve as the open interactive spaces where group activity, speaker forum activities, and appropriate socialization activities are welcome.
+Level A and open terraces serve as open interactive spaces where group activity, speaker forum activities, and appropriate socialization activities are welcome.
 Cell phone usage is allowed in these designated spaces.
-Level B is designated as the primary small group intensive study workspace where quieter level work can be held.
+Level B is designated as the primary small-group intensive study workspace where quieter level work can be held.
 Level C serves as the silent, individual study floor.
 In the case of speakers' forums or special programming occurring on Level A or the terrace levels, the doors to Level B and Level C may be closed in consideration of study needs.
-Throughout the library, courtesy and consideration should govern all conversation.
+Throughout the library, courtesy and consideration should govern all conversations.
 If a complaint is made, or if a member of the library staff judges any activity to be potentially disturbing and inappropriate for the location, the person(s) involved may be asked to move to another area or to cease the activity.